laminba2003/blog/content/post/watching-files-with-java-nio.md

 ---
 title: "Watching Files With Java NIO"
 date: 2019-12-20T18:07:51+01:00
 description : "The Watch Service API is fairly low level, allowing us to customize it.
-In this article, we are going to design a high-level API on top of this mechanism for listening to file events for a given folder."
+In this blog post, we are going to design a high-level API on top of this mechanism for listening to file events for a given folder."
 draft: false
 tags : [
     "JAVA" , "NIO", "MONITORING"